mlabs-haskell/hydra-auction-onchain/docs/spec.md

   -- All amounts in the auction lot must be positive. valuePositive at'AuctionLot &&

-  -- The payment part of the seller address is a PKH. isJust $ addrPaymentKeyHash at'SellerAddress
+  -- The payment part of the seller's address is a PKH. isJust $ addrPaymentKeyHash at'SellerAddress

-  -- Bidding ends after it the bidding start time. at'BiddingStart < at'BiddingEnd &&
+  -- Bidding ends after the bidding starts. at'BiddingStart < at'BiddingEnd &&

   -- The purchase deadline occurs after bidding ends.